microprediction/timemachines/docs/capstone.md

 ### Students who may be interested

-- Those looking to gain experience deploying, assessing, maintaining and improving models in an environment where p-hacking is impossible.
+- Those looking to gain experience deploying, assessing, maintaining and improving models in a real-time setting.
 - Those looking to prove to future employers that they are [not in Kaggle anymore](https://www.linkedin.com/pulse/dorothy-youre-kaggle-anymore-peter-cotton-phd/).
 - Those looking to build their open-source reputations.